3qnexx/nexxPLAY-android/readme.md

 ### v6.2.20
 - fixing an Issue with Realtime Control
-- adding Support for Chapter HotSpot
+- adding Support for Scene HotSpot
+- adding Support for Audio Chapters
 - internal Refactoring for optimized StartUp Time

 ### v6.2.11